-Every Sixt rental vehicle is a well-known brand such as BMW, Mercedes-Benz, Audi and Jaguar.
+Sixt rental vehicles come from well-known and respected brands you can be sure of your ride.
 If you wish to rent a car in Jordan with automatic transmission, organise a one-way rental or select optional extras such as child seats then our bookings page has all the details.

 Both EU and international driving licences are accepted in Jordan but if they are in a non-Roman alphabet like Arabic, Russian or Cyrillic they must be accompanied by an International Driver's Permit (IDP).
 These can be obtained either online or from local Post Offices in the UK.

 To rent a car in Jordan you have to be at least 21 and have held a licence for a year or more.
 Surcharges may apply for drivers under 25.
 For full details visit our booking engine.

 All major credit cards can be used to pay for your car hire deals in Jordan along with cash.
 VISA Electron and prepaid cards are not accepted.The credit card must be in the driver's name and photo ID presented when the rental car is collected.

 Should you encounter any problems in Jordan or have an accident with your rental vehicle call our Sixt hotline on +962-799063414.
 Emergency numbers in Jordan are 190 for police and 199 for ambulances.
 The international emergency number 911 can also be used.